charlesblakemore/ott_farfield_visualization/README.rst

 ````````````````````````

 Users will need to `install the MATLAB engine for Python <https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html>`_ specific
 to their personal work environment.
+This step can often manifest
+some package compatibility issues as the MATLAB version you have
+installed requires very specific versions of python and the
+matlabengine package in order to function.
+Thus "matlabengine" is
+not in the requirements file.

+This version of the software has been tested with MATLAB R2021b,
+Python 3.9.16, and matlabengine=9.11.19.

-Eventually, some functions
+Eventually, some functions (implemented but not yet working) will
-(implemented but not yet working) will make use of ffmpeg to make
+make use of ffmpeg to make movies, although maybe a purely
-movies, although maybe a purely pythonic solution will be better.
+pythonic solution will be better.

 Python packages